a.k.a Mountain Coasters

 BRANDAUER ALPINE COASTER

-Brandauer Alpine Coasters are recognised by their singular tube tracks made from aluminium.
+Brandauer Alpine Coasters are recognized by their singular tube tracks made from aluminum.
 Brandauer has installed more than 35 Alpine Coasters and are mostly found in Europe.

 WIEGAND ALPINE COASTER

 Josef Wiegand, founder of German toboggan company Wiegand, is credited with developing the first Mountain Coaster to use parallel steel tracks.
 Wiegand’s first installation to open using the trademarked term “Alpine Coaster” was Rhönbob at Ski- und Rodelarena Wasserkuppe in Germany, in 1997.
 Wiegand Alpine Coasters are by far the most popular with over 170 installations worldwide and can reach speeds up to 25 mph (40 km/h).